-- (i) City of Kingston representative:

-- a.
-Two City of Kingston Councillors, and

-- b.
-The Cultural Director of the City of Kingston and/or his/her delegate.
+- City of Kingston representative: - Two City of Kingston Councillors (one per jury), and - The Cultural Director of the City of Kingston and/or his/her delegate.

-These members of the Grants Committee bring broader community perspectives, provide information on the City of Kingston objectives for the CKAF program, and are present to ensure transparency and fairness in the process.
+These members of the Grants Committee may attend the meeting as a resource for the jurors.
+They provide, upon request, broader community perspectives and information on the City of Kingston objectives for the CKAF program.
+They are not jurors and do not participate in the evaluation of applications or contribute to funding decisions.
+They are present to ensure transparency and fairness in the process.

-(ii) KAC Staff
+KAC Staff